dkl78167816/gopl_exercise/README.md

 ## GUIDE

-I organize the code using go mod.
-So just download the code, and using whole folder as workspace.
+I organize the code with go mod.
+So after downloading the code, you need to use the whole folder as workspace, otherwise there may be dependency errors.

-Each chapter has owe folder, and each exercise has a folder in chapter folder too.
+Each chapter has own folder, and each exercise in chapter folder has a folder too.
-Not exercise folders are which used in exercises, like `ch2/tempconv`
+Non exercise folders exist as packages imported by exercises, eg. `ch2/tempconv`.

 ## PROGRESS